MissVeronica/repository-content-for-UM/README.md

 1. <a href="https://github.com/MissVeronica/um-detect-login-country">Detect logins from unexpected countries</a>
 2. <a href="https://github.com/MissVeronica/um-redirect-logincheck">Redirect user at login with account status not approved</a>
 3. <a href="https://github.com/MissVeronica/um-resend-activation">Resend Activation Email at Login</a>
-4. <a href="https://github.com/MissVeronica/um-custom-username-field">Extra Custom Username Field</a> NEW
+4. <a href="https://github.com/MissVeronica/um-custom-username-field">Extra Custom Username Field</a>

 ## Members Directory
 2. <a href="https://github.com/MissVeronica/um-ratings-members-directory">Adding Ratings to Members Directory Page</a> Updated for UM 2.8.3